GadagojuShiva/finance-manager-application/README.md

 ## Note
 Ensure to close the application properly to close the database connection.
 The connection is closed automatically when the application is closed.

 Feel free to explore and modify the code to suit your needs!
+But Please dont push any changes to main branch